abdulrahmanaymandev/abdulrahmanaymandev/README.md

 ## What I’m Looking For

-- Full Stack Developer Role
+- Full Stack / Backend / Frontend Developer Roles
-- Backend / API Development
+- Building scalable backend systems and APIs
-- AI-powered applications
+- Working on AI-powered and data-driven applications

 ---